openhab/openhab-docs/configuration/rules-dsl.md

 And refer to [Thing Status Action](/docs/configuration/actions.html#thing-status-action) to find how to get thing status in the script.

 The `thingUID` is the identifier assigned to the Thing, manually in your configuration or automatically during auto discovery.
-You can find it from PaperUI or from Karaf remote console.
+You can find it from UI or from Karaf remote console.
 For example, one z-wave device can be "zwave:device:c5155aa4:node14".

 ::: tip Note